 Auto Accidents Have a Multitude of Causes

-Accident causes can be separated into mechanical issues, driver error, weather conditions and manmade road hazards.
-Multiple factors may influence whether drivers are involved in a wreck, so it reconstructing the accident and determining all of the contributing causes is important when recovering compensation for injuries.
+Accident causes can be separated into mechanical issues, driver error, weather conditions and man-made road hazards.
+Multiple factors may influence the cause of a wreck, so reconstructing the accident and determining all of the contributing factors is important when recovering monetary compensation for injuries.

 Mechanical Failure and Defective Design

-- Steering and suspension system failures— the loss of steering control can be devastating as the driver of the affected vehicle suddenly loses control.
-This can result in single vehicle accidents when the vehicle strikes an object or building or multivehicle accidents when the car travels into oncoming traffic or across multiple lanes.
+- Steering and suspension system failures — The loss of steering control can be devastating as the driver of the affected vehicle suddenly loses control.
+A system failure can result in single vehicle accidents when the vehicle strikes an object or building or multi-vehicle accidents when the car travels into oncoming traffic or across multiple lanes.

-- Tire and brake failures— the tires are the only part of your vehicle to touch the ground, which is why it is important that your tires have a firm grip on the pavement.
+- Tire and brake failures — The tires are the only part of your vehicle to touch the ground, so it is important that your tires have a firm grip on the pavement.
 Poorly inflated tires can lose traction and tire defects can cause the tire to blowout without notice, forcing the driver to take evasive action to avoid an accident.
 Maintaining your brakes is just as important, as a defect in the brake line system or over worn brake pads can inhibit your ability to stop.

-- Lighting system failures— visibility is extremely important during adverse weather conditions and it is the responsibility of the driver to ensure that his or her lights are in working order whenever hitting the road.
-Unfortunately for many drivers, the realization that your hazard lights or headlights are not working properly normally comes during a storm, and other vehicles are more likely to collide with yours when you are unable to alert others to your presence.
+- Lighting system failures — Visibility is extremely important during adverse weather conditions.
+It is the responsibility of drivers to ensure that their lights are in working order whenever hitting the road.
+Unfortunately for many drivers, the realization that the hazard lights or headlights are not working properly usually presents itself during a storm.
+Under these conditions, other vehicles are more likely to collide with yours when you are unable to alert others to your presence.

-- Drunk driving— despite public awareness campaigns spanning decades that have attempted to deter drivers from operating vehicles under the influence of alcohol, drunk driving continues to be a serious cause of auto injury and death.
-Nearly one in every three auto-related fatalities is linked to a drunk driver and it is well within the rights of victims and their families to pursue justice against anyone so irresponsible as to place others at risk due to such a careless personal decision.
+- Drunk driving — Despite public awareness campaigns spanning decades that have attempted to deter drivers from operating vehicles under the influence of alcohol, drunk driving continues to be a serious cause of auto injury and death.
+Nearly one in every three auto-related fatalities is linked to a drunk driver.
+So, it is well within the rights of victims and their families to pursue justice against anyone so irresponsible as to place others at risk due to such a careless personal decision.

-- Failure to see others on the road— many accidents result when a driver doesn’t check his or her blind spot or fails to see another vehicle on in his or her path.
-This is also a contributing factor in many motorcycle and pedestrian accidents and is more likely to occur at night or during adverse weather conditions.
+- Failure to see others on the road — Many accidents occur when drivers don’t check their blind spot or fail to see another vehicle on in their path.
+This is also a contributing factor in many motorcycle and pedestrian accidents that tend to occur at night or during adverse weather conditions.